The top educational West End shows in London right now

-Wow schoolchildren of any age and bring they’ve what learned in the classroom into the real world with a trip to the West End.
-Whether it’s musicals like Fiddler on the Roof or Everybody’s Talking About Jamie, or seeing a literary classic like War Horse and The Woman in Black, embracing the very best of what London theatre has to offer can make for an exciting day that’s both inspiring and educational.
+Wow schoolchildren of any age and bring they’ve what learned in the classroom into the real world with a trip to these educational West End shows.
+Whether it’s musicals like Matilda or Everybody’s Talking About Jamie, or seeing a literary classic like The Woman in Black, embracing the very best of what London theatre has to offer can make for an exciting day that’s both inspiring and educational.
 Check out our guide to suitable productions for a theatre-filled day to delight adults and children alike.

 Everybody’s Talking About Jamie